The competition between high-ends (II)

 The best transceiver is useless without a good antenna system, mainly for emitting.
 For an isolated ham working barefoot and using a vertical or a dipole antenna, it is sometimes hard to fight against competitors equipped with amplifiers and big guns, beams and other quads.

-Therefore, before the amplifier, I suppose than you want to buy a directive antenna, not only for ragchewing in local QSOs where it is useless, but mainly for chasing DX stations, I mean stations located on other continents, at 8000 km away and more.
-It should be directional with a substantial gain in order to well listen and be also heard by your DX station.
-Even on shortwaves this is sometimes a challenge that requests a performing antenna system.
-In addition your transceiver must be properly coupled to the feed line and itself correctly coupled to the antenna.
+The antenna should be directional with a substantial gain in order to well listen and be also heard by your DX station without losing too energy in side lobes.
+Even on shortwaves this is sometimes a challenge that requests patience and some voice when propagation vanishes.
+But prior establishing this contact, the transceiver must be properly coupled to the feed line and itself correctly coupled to the antenna.

 Working with a high-end transceiver and a big gun is thus very exciting as you really don't lose your time in calling DX in vain due to your small installation.
 Of course such equipements have a price and not everybody can invest a "fortune" in his or her installation.
 This is a question to debate between you and your conscience.